AviatrixSystems/Docs/HowTos/gateway.rst

 Security Policy
 --------------------

-Starting Release 3.0, gateway security policy page has been moved Security -> Stateful Firewall.
-Check out `this guide. <http://docs.aviatrix.com/HowTos/tag_firewall.html>`_
+Starting Release 3.0, gateway security policy page has been moved Security > Stateful Firewall.
+See `this guide. <http://docs.aviatrix.com/HowTos/tag_firewall.html>`_

 High Availability
 ------------------------------

-There are 3 types of high availability on Aviatrix: "Gateway for High Availability", "Gateway for High Availability Peering" and Single AZ HA.
+There are 3 types of high availability on Aviatrix: "Gateway for High Availability," "Gateway for High Availability Peering," and Single AZ HA.

 Gateway for High Availability
 ------------------------------------------